 Downstairs W/C

-Please click here for the bedroom layout.
+Please see the floor plan for the bedroom layout.

 As you enter the barn, you are met with an open plan entrance hall (perfect for muddy wellies) and there is a useful downstairs wc/cloakroom.
 Leading off the entrance hall is a light and airy dining room, comfortable to seat up to 6 guests.